5 Tips A Korean Beauty Expert Gave Me For My Best Skin Ever This Autumn

-K-beauty, for all its influence in the UK, is largely misunderstood by the uninitiated.
-Often, it’s defined by its most intriguing, eye-catching, and out-there ingredients (snail mucin anyone?), or futuristic, sci-fi looking products destined for social media clout (see Dr Jart+’s slightly terrifying Cryo Rubber Mask).
-For many, the only thing they know is the complicated 10-step skincare routines with all the gadgets and gizmos, lotions and potions.
-But that is only a partial glimpse into the juggernaut that is K-Beauty -– and some of it is an outright fiction.
+K-beauty, for all its influence across the world, is largely misunderstood by the uninitiated.
+Often, it’s defined by its most intriguing, eye-catching, and out-there ingredients (snail mucin anyone?), or futuristic, sci-fi looking products destined for social media clout (see Dr. Jart+’s slightly terrifying Cryo Rubber Mask).
+For many, the only thing they know is the complicated 10-step skincare routines.
+But that is only a partial glimpse into the juggernaut that is K-Beauty -– and some of it is outright fiction.
 I have to admit, I was guilty of believing much of this.
 That is until I sat down with Jin Kwon, K-beauty expert and founder of TONIC15: the go-to shopping destination in the UK and Europe.

 AdvertisementADVERTISEMENT